Golf Tutorials

 Why Too Much Body Movement Kills Your Swing

 In golf, we often hear that power comes from the body.
-That’s true.
+That’s absolutely true.
 But there's a huge difference between controlled, powerful rotation and uncontrolled, power-sapping movement.
 Think of your golf swing as a rotation around a fixed point - your spine.
-The goal is to turn your shoulders and hips around this central axis, storing up energy like a coiled spring and then releasing it through the ball.
+The big idea is to turn your shoulders and hips around this central axis, storing up energy like a coiled spring and then releasing it through the ball.

-When you introduce excessive lateral movement (swaying side-to-side) or vertical movement (lifting up and down), that central point moves.
+When you introduce excessive lateral movement (swaying side-to-side) or vertical movement (lifting up and down), that central point shifts.
 When your center moves, the bottom of your swing arc moves with it.
 Here’s what happens next:

 • Loss of Power: A sway is a "power leak."
 Instead of coiling your muscles for an explosive release, you're just sliding your weight around.
 All that stored energy dissipates before it can ever get to the golf club.